osburn-sharp/jeckyl/README.md

 ## Jumpin' Ermin's Configurator for Kwick and easY Linux services

-Jeckyl can be used to create a parameters hash from a simple config file, having run whatever checks you want on the file to ensure the values passed in are valid.
-All you need to do is define permitted parameters, their defaults, checking rules and even comments for each parameter in a parameter method, all in one simple class.
-This is then used to parse the config file and create the parameters hash.
+Jeckyl can be used to create a parameters hash from a simple config file written in Ruby, having run whatever checks you want on the file to ensure the values passed in are valid.
+All you need to do is define a class inheriting from Jeckyl, methods for each parameter, its default, whatever checking rules are appropriate and even a comment for generating templates etc.
+This is then used to parse a Ruby config file and create the parameters hash.
 Jeckyl comes complete with a utility to check a config file against a given class and to generate a default file for you to tailor.

-Jeckyl was inspired by the configuration file methods in [Unicorn](http://unicorn.bogomips.org/)
+Jeckyl was inspired by the configuration file methods in [Unicorn](http://unicorn.bogomips.org/).

 ## Installation

-Jeckyl comes as a gem and can be installed in the usual way:
+Jeckyl comes as a gem.
+It can be installed in the usual way:

     gem install jeckyl

+That is all you need to do.

 ## Getting Started